ellkrauze/gc-ml/README.md

 In case you want to run the benchmarks and visualize the data, follow these steps.

-1. Run DaCapo benchmarks on your machine using downloaded JDK and dacapo-bench.jar.
+1. **Get GC logs from benchmark.** Run DaCapo benchmarks on your machine using downloaded JDK and dacapo-bench.jar.
 [run_dacapo.sh](scripts/run_dacapo.sh)
 ```
 # Training data (avrora becnhmark)